teartamonov/study_2023-2024_mathmod/presentation/report/nir_en.md

   - \floatplacement{figure}{H} # keep figures where there are in the text
 ---

 # Introduction

-## The purpose of the work
+## Motivation and goals of the work

-Learn how to use models for NER, train them, fine-tune them, and preprocess data for them.

-## Tasks

-- Research the NER task
-- Explore data preprocessing methods
-- Explore the methods of training your own model
-- Explore methods of training model using the transformers library
-- Explore methods to fine-tune your model
-- Learn to use fine-tuned models

-## Motivatiom

 Text analysis is quite a labor-intensive task, especially nowadays when it can involve entire databases with hundreds of thousands of lines of text.
 Extracting information from such text can take a considerable amount of time and effort from individuals involved in the task.
 Yet, the task of extracting information from text and analyzing it is becoming increasingly important for decision-making in various fields, including business and equally important areas like medicine.
 To tackle such tasks, Natural Language Processing (NLP) technologies are employed.
 One of the key tasks in NLP is Named Entity Recognition (NER).
-Named Entity Recognition is the task of identifying and classifying named entities from text.
-The main entities include people’s names, geographical and political locations, and organizations.
+Named Entity Recognition is the task of identifying and classifying named entities from text.
+The main entities include people’s names, geographical and political locations, and organizations.
 This approach allows for the automatic extraction of important information from unstructured text, which can then be used for various purposes, such as database creation or automation of various text-related processes.
 Neural networks are the primary tool for solving the named entity recognition task.
 These networks are pre-trained on large volumes of data and are capable of accurately predicting the correct entity tag.
 The goal of this work is to learn how to utilize such models, train and fine-tune pre-trained models, and also explore text vectorization methods.

-# Methods to handle NER
+# Methods and steps to solve NER task

 ## Data preprocessing